-Programming external devices is done by connecting to a target board through the provided Debug IN/OUT Connector, and by setting the debug mode to [Out].
-The same connector can also be used to connect an external debugger to the EZR32 Wireless MCU on the kit, by setting debug mode to [In].
+Programming external devices is done by connecting to a target board through the provided debug connector, and by setting the debug mode to [Out].
+The same connector can also be used to connect an external debugger to the EFR32 Wireless SoC on the kit, by setting debug mode to [In].